Routinator 0.9.0 ‘Raptor Bash for Life’¶

-It is a full featured software package that can perform RPKI validation as a one-time operation and store the result on disk in formats such as CSV, JSON and RPSL, or run as a service that periodically downloads and verifies RPKI data.
-Routers can connect to Routinator to fetch verified RPKI data via the RTR protocol.
+It is a full featured software package that can perform RPKI validation as a one-time operation and store the result on disk in formats such as CSV and JSON, or run as a service that periodically downloads and verifies RPKI data.
+Routers can connect to Routinator to fetch verified data via the RPKI-RTR protocol.
 The built-in HTTP server offers a user interface and endpoints for the various file formats, as well as logging, status and Prometheus monitoring.

 - Manual Page

 - JSON Metrics